zhangaz207/FitAI/README.md

 - Google Gemini API

 ## Authors
-This app was developed as a final project UCLA CS35L in Spring 2025 by: Andrew Zhang, Herman Guo, and Jonathan Pearson
+This app was developed by: Andrew Zhang, Herman Guo, and Jonathan Pearson